Fozzyack/activeorange/README.md

 ![AboutImage](public/HeroImage.png)
 # Thoughts while building
 Have only made apps with RESTful APIs.
 Whilst this app will mostly be RESTful, I need to learn Server Side Rendering.
-Therefore, some of this app while be done using RESTful (nextjs  route handlers) and others will be done using Server Side Rendering
+Therefore, some of this app while be done using RESTful (nextjs  route handlers) and others will be done using Server Side Rendering.
+However, I may also just end up to sticking to Nextjs' recommended way to use client and server components as well as their "Server / Client Component Patterns".
 # Features - Implemented but not finished
 - [x] Landing Page
 - [x] Sign in